CopernicaMarketingSoftware/Documentation/AMQPipe/overview.md

 In the configuration you can specify from which RabbitMQ message queue AMQPipe reads its messages, and to which exchange the results are published back.
-You can also set the location of the scripts and programs in the message queue, and other configurable options.
+You can also set the location of the scripts and program, and other configurable options.

 [Read more about the config file](/documentation/configuration)